GB609/batocera-ES-onArch/sources/page-template/index.md

 <details>
   <summary><strong>Why this effort, aren't there other variants and forks of emulationstation or stuff like Lakka?</strong></summary>
   <blockquote>
-I thought about this and evaluated ES-DE (version 3.0.3) :<br>
+I thought about this and evaluated ES-DE (version 3.0.3):<br>
-It is a great piece of software in and of itself, but it lacks the external hooks and configuration capabilites i need for a deeper integration with the OS at the end.<br>
+It is a great piece of software in and of itself, but it lacks the external hooks and configuration capabilities i need for a deeper integration with the OS at the end.<br>
 Moreover, i think batocera-emulationstation's support for custom systems, custom collections and system grouping is much better.<br>
 And its media file management is less hardcoded, but depending on gamelist.xml data which makes it more suitable to a shared-library setup.
 <br><br>